webexpress-framework/WebExpress/docs/development_guide.md

 ### Setting page model

 Setting page templates are utilized to manage and configure web applications.
-Each settings page is required to implement the `IPageSetting` interface.
+Each settings page is required to implement the `ISettingPage` interface.
 The following UML diagram illustrates the relationships and structures:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗